The voice of urban opportunity

 Prior to joining Governor Romney’s administration, Ms. Berke was a partner and Vice President of The Boston Consulting Group (BCG), a global strategy consulting firm.
 As a founding member of BCG’s Operational Effectiveness Practice Group, Ms. Berke has specific expertise in achieving global competitiveness and in managing large-scale change.

-Since leaving state government, Barbara has continued her work on economic development with the Initiative for a Competitive Inner City.
-She also serves on the Advisory Board of Northeastern University’s School of Public Policy and Urban Affairs.
+Since leaving government, Barbara has continued her work on economic development as a board member of the Initiative for a Competitive Inner City.
+She also serves on the Advisory Board of Northeastern University’s School of Public Policy and Urban Affairs; and the boards of More Than Words (a nonprofit social enterprise that empowers youth who are in the foster care system, court involved, homeless, or out of school to take charge of their lives by taking charge of a business) and Moving from Debt to Assets (a nonprofit teaching financial literacy and empowerment in six languages to underserved populations).

 Barbara lives in Brookline, MA with her husband, two children of her own and a “Lost Boy” from south Sudan.